Scenarios for creating tickets using Smart IT

 After you create an ticket, you can also use Smart IT to keep the ticket information up-to-date by either changing the information that it contains or by adding new details about the work done or the resolution.
 For more information, see Viewing and updating tickets.

 Use the Smart Recorder for creating incidents and work orders (recommended, all clients)

 Using the Smart Recorder is the recommended approach for creating incidents and work orders for everyone in your organization.
 Smart Recorder uses a free form text entry field to help you focus on what the customer is saying, instead of filling out fields in a structured form.
 This way of creating a ticket helps you to capture information in real time, directly from the customer and in their own words.
 Smart Recorder helps you to create tickets of all kinds more quickly and with greater accuracy.

 See the following video for a quick introduction to the Smart Recorder:

-For information about using the Smart Recorder, see Smart Recorder - Handling tickets dynamically in Smart IT.
+For information about using the Smart Recorder, see Handling tickets dynamically with Smart Recorder.

 Integrate Smart Recorder with phone systems